 Why America Has Been So Stingy In Fighting Child Poverty

 For those primarily concerned with ending child poverty, these changes were a resounding success.
-Scholars at Columbia University found they reduced child poverty by about 30 percent.
-Another study found the enhanced program cut household food insufficiency by 26 percent.
+Scholars at Columbia University found they reduced child poverty by about 30%.
+Another study found the enhanced program cut household food insufficiency by 26%.

-But President Biden's efforts to renew the credit have been thwarted by opposition from Senator Joe Manchin (D-West Virginia) and congressional Republicans.
-They disliked how much the program cost, how generous it was, and they worried that it encouraged parents to stop working because it did not have a work requirement.
+But President Biden's efforts to renew the credit have been thwarted by opposition from Sen. Joe Manchin (D-W.Va.) and congressional Republicans.
+They disliked how much the program cost and how generous it was, and they worried that it would encourage parents to stop working because it did not have a work requirement.

 As for how many parents stopped working as a result of the enhanced Child Tax Credit, estimates range from about 300,000 to 1.5 million.
-There are about 50 million working parents in the United States, so even if we just accept the highest estimate, more than 97 percent of parents continued working after receiving the payments.
+There are about 50 million working parents in the United States, so even if we accept only the highest estimate, more than 97% of parents continued working after receiving the payments.
 That makes sense because 300 bucks a month is hardly enough for most families to live on.

 In a new paper, the economists Anna Aizer, Hilary W. Hoynes, and Adriana Lleras-Muney explore the reasons why the United States is such an outlier when it comes to fighting child poverty.
 While they acknowledge the reasons are varied and complex, they focus their analysis on one factor: American policymakers, influenced by economists, have dwelled much more on the costs of social programs than their benefits.

 For decades, many American economists were pretty much obsessed with trying to document the ways in which welfare programs discouraged work, or broke up families, or encouraged pregnancy, while ignoring all the benefits that society gets from having kids grow up in a more financially secure environment.
-Aizer, Hoynes, and Lleras-Muney analyze research papers in America's top academic journals since the 1960s, and they find that prior to 2010, fewer than 27 percent of all articles about welfare programs even bothered to try and document their benefits.
+Aizer, Hoynes and Lleras-Muney analyzed research papers in America's top academic journals since the 1960s and found that prior to 2010, fewer than 27% of all articles about welfare programs even bothered to try to document their benefits.

 Over the last decade, however, economists have increasingly been focusing on the benefits of such social programs.
 One reason for this is that research techniques and data have gotten much better, allowing researchers to see both the short- and long-term effects of programs.
 In recent years, economists have found all sorts of benefits that derive from government spending on kids, including better educational outcomes, fewer health problems, lower crime and incarceration rates, and higher earnings (and tax payments) when the kids become adults.